 Figure 7: This figure compares the distribution of effect size estimates and standard errors for when various covariates regarding Group 2 are observed versus missing.
 Plot (A) compares the distribution effect size estimates and standard erors for when Group 2 treatment intensity (hours per week) is missing versus observed.
 Plot (B) compares the distributions for when Group 2 treatment duration (in days) is observed versus missing.

-Comparing Figures 6 and 7 reveals that missingness in variables pertaining to Group 1’s treatment has a stronger relationship the effect size estimates and standard errors than does missingness in variables pertaining to Group 2’s treatment.
+Comparing Figures 6 and 7 reveals that missingness in variables pertaining to Group 1’s treatment has a stronger relationship with the effect size estimates and standard errors than does missingness in variables pertaining to Group 2’s treatment.
 Omitting effects for which Group 1’s treatment duration or intensity are missing would seemingly have a stronger impact on an analysis.

 Discussion